FURY FROM THE DEEP

 CHIEF: He'd never do it.

 VAN LUTYENS: We've lost contact with two rigs.
 We have a major blockage in the main pipeline.
-The impeller is jammed, and we still don't know what is causing the trouble.
+The impeller is jammed, and we still don't know what is

 CHIEF: But we regained contact with Baxter on Rig D and he said everything was under control.